mickare/gitlab-runner-service/README.md

 ## Modification

 You are free to modify this project to your needs.
-If you have nice enhancements free to contribute back here, or make a fork so others can benefit.
+If you have nice enhancements feel free to contribute back here, or make a fork so others can benefit.

 ### Gitlab Runner Image